Estimated reading time: 3 minutes

 The lines at gas stations extend miles, clean water no longer comes out of faucets, and supermarket shelves are empty… The proverbial end of the world as we know it has arrived.
-When this happens, martial law will be instituted and those who choose blind loyalty to government will get their rations and be able to exist in a dystopian “paradise.”
-Those who desire freedom and liberty will need to summon their inner survivor.
+When this happens, martial law will be instituted and those who choose blind loyalty to the government will get their rations and live in a dystopian “paradise.”
+Those who desire freedom will need to summon their inner survivor.

-The proverbial prepper already has a year-supply of food stored up, and enough water and ammunition to survive the initial storm.
-But all of the above will ultimately run out and you’ll be left to fend for yourself or become property of the state like everyone else.
+The proverbial prepper already has a year-supply of food and enough water and ammunition to survive the initial storm.
+But all of the above will ultimately run out and you’ll be left to fend for yourself or become property of the state.
 Now is the time to perfect your survival skills.

 Various species of deer and waterfowl are the most common animals hunted in America.
 But specific locales offer different game that can provide both immediate meals and potential renewable food sources if you capture instead of kill.

 The California hunter safety course, for instance, mostly focuses on gun safety and maintenance.
 But it also covers trapping, particularly turkeys and raccoons.
 Those in Northern California and the foothills of Monterey and San Luis Obispo counties can set traps and wait for turkeys.
 Patience can net you both a male and female to raise farm fresh turkeys right in your backyard.
 Gobblers can be noisy, however, so this option is best for those with distance between neighbors.

 Depending on the species, turkeys can grow from hatch to dress weight (16-plus pounds) in four months or less.
 Raccoons also provide good meat, and their fur is valuable for clothing and even bartering in a post-apocalyptic world.
 Rabbits are abundant in every corner of the lower 48, and are easy to raise for meat.